 At any time, the Australian Government or AEMO may request the Proponent or its Associates to enter into a confidentiality agreement or deed in respect of any specific Disclosed Information in a form and substance determined by the Australian Government or AEMO in its sole and absolute discretion.
 In that case, the Proponent must, and must ensure that its relevant Associate do, enter into that agreement or deed within ten (10) Business Days after being requested to do so.
-If they do not do so, they may be excluded from further involvement in this Tender 3 Process.
+If they do not do so, they may not be further assessed in this Tender 4 Process.